 Between the Bondhusbreen Glacier and the Parking Place at Sundal, there are several moraines which were created by the retreats and the growth of the glaciers.
 The trail to the lake and to the foot of glacier goes through many of the moraines and several landslide blocks.
 See map from GRIND with Moraines in the Bondhusdalen Valley (Map: Moraines are marked in green, Landslides are marked in grey blocks).

 The Folgefonna Glacier is a “hub” for many activities.
 Fonna Glacier Resort is one of three Summer Ski Centers in Norway and is located on the Folgefonna Glacier in Jondal in Kvinnherad.
 From the Ski Resort you have fjord view to the Hardangerfjord.
 You can ski on the glacier and swim in the Hardangerfjord on the same day.

-A great place to stay is HARDANGER FJORD LODGE at Jondal.
-Beyond lodging, Hardanger Fjord Lodge also offer guide services, sauna, bar on the pier, yoga sessions, and homemade dinners for those who book in advance.
-You can dive into the Hardangerfjord from the lodge, and Fonna Glacier Resort is only a half hour drive away.
+A great place to stay is HARDANGER FJORD LODGE at Mauranger.
+Beyond lodging, Hardanger Fjord Lodge also offer guide services, sauna, yoga sessions, and homemade dinners for those who book in advance.
+Fonna Glacier Resort is only a short drive away.

 WARNING!
 Don´t try to copy this stunt.
 Location: Fonna Glacier Resort.